-- (2) While a plant is in operation, a power engineer, a boiler operator or a refrigeration operator who is authorized to be in charge of a shift for the type and size of plant as specified in the scope of each certificate of qualification, must be present - (a) in the plant boiler room, refrigeration machinery room or engine or turbine room, or - (b) in the immediate vicinity within the plant premises. - 12 Repealed.
+- 11 (1) A power engineer must thoroughly inspect every boiler, pressure vessel, pressure piping system, fuel system, fitting and ancillary equipment as soon as practical after the start of the shift. - (2) While a plant is in operation, a power engineer, an ice facility operator, an oil well boiler operator, an antique show boiler operator or a refrigeration operator who is authorized to be in charge of a shift for the type and size of plant as specified in the scope of each certificate of qualification, must be present - (a) in the plant boiler room, refrigeration machinery room or engine or turbine room, or

+- (b) in the immediate vicinity within the plant premises. [am.
+B.C.
+Reg.
+170/2018, Sch.
+2, s.
+8.] - 12 Repealed.
 [B.C.
 Reg.
 134/2009, s.
 17.]